top of page

-Spatial cognition and navigation in seabirds
+Spatial cognition, navigation & migration in seabirds

 Tracking technology

 A technological revolution over the past 20 years has resulted in smaller devices which collect higher resolution from a greater variety of data sensors than ever before.
 In general, the GPS that we use are not custom built for shearwaters but, rather, are originally designed for geo-referencing photographing on backpacking expeditions.
 We take these devices apart and waterproof them using heatshrink plastic.
 Recently, more sophisticated devices which are purpose built and collect information on depth and acceleration have become available allowing an even clearer picture to be gained about the at-sea lives of seabirds.
+In parallel we used archival Geolocator-immersion loggers to plot the daily movement and behaviour of shearwaters throughout migration and across multiple years, to understand how events around the annual cycle (and the globe) are linked and interact with environmental change.

 We use an 'ethoinformatics' approach to analysing data from animal-borne sensors.
 This involes the application of supervised and unsupervised machine learning techniques applied to these datastreams to identify, map and interpret discrete behavioural states.
 Similar analyses can be used to identify decision points in birds' trajectories also, such as when they begin to feed or when they begin to navigate home to the colony.